MiMiltiade/Snake-game/README.md

 # Snake-game
-A snake Game inspired by a class lesson
+A snake Game inspired by a lesson